Radar2218/Test/README.md

 # Youtube-Downloader

-A simple open source downloader for Youtube videos, written in python.
+A simple open source downloader for downloading Youtube videos (mp4), written in python.

 To create the exe from source, run